-NationWide II Self Storage Trust (the "Trust") was formed on May 1, 2017 pursuant to a Declaration of Trust dated May 1, 2017.
-The principal purpose of the Trust is to indirectly invest in the acquisition, development and management of self-storage facilities in the Canadian marketplace.
-The Trust issued units, and invested the proceeds in acquiring units of NationWide II Self Storage Limited Partnership (the "Investment LP").
-The Trust will provide unitholders with cash distributions on a periodic basis derived from income earned by the Trust from its investment in the Investment LP units.
+NationWide IV Self Storage & Auto Wash Trust (the "Trust") was formed on January 15, 2019 pursuant to a Declaration of Trust dated January 15, 2019.
+The principal purpose of the Trust is to indirectly invest in the acquisition, development and management of self storage facilities in the Canadian marketplace.
+The Trust will issue units, and invest the proceeds in acquiring units of NationWide IV Self Storage & Auto Wash Limited Partnership (the "Investment LP"), and to provide unitholders with cash distributions on a periodic basis derived from income earned by the Trust from its investment in the Investment LP units.

-The Trust is managed by NationWide II Self Storage Management Corp. (the "Administrator"), which is also the General Partner (the "General Partner") of the Investment LP.
-The address of the registered office is 1200 Waterfront Centre, 200 Burrard Street, Vancouver BC V7X 1T2.
+The Trust is managed by NationWide IV Self Storage & Auto Wash Management Corp. (the "Administrator"), which is also the General Partner (the "General Partner") of the Investment LP.
+The address of the registered office is 1200 Waterfront Centre, 200 Burrard St., Vancouver BC V7X 1T2.